-Voss Fellowships are the premier training and funding opportunities for undergraduates interested in environmental research at Brown.
-Awardees receive a competitive stipend, additional funds for research, and, if eligible, a Departmental Summer Earnings Waiver (DSEW) award to offset financial aid obligations.
+Voss Fellowships are the premier training and funding opportunities for undergraduates interested in environmental research at Brown, offering awardees a large stipend, plus additional funds for research expenses.
 They are open to rising seniors in any concentration who intend to pursue a summer research experience that will become the framework for their honors thesis.

 Voss Fellows must have their summer project advised by either a Brown University professor, or a Brown faculty member in conjunction with an environmental practitioner based off-campus.
 During the fall and spring semesters of their senior year, Voss Fellows are provided with science communication training and professional development opportunities.
 Voss Fellows also present their research findings at an annual event in the spring semester.

 - $4,500 stipend (domestic projects), $6,000 stipend (international projects)

 - $2,000 for research expenses